 Kelly came out with an amazing cookbook, The Everyday Grain-Free Baking cookbook and it's just loaded with amazing recipes, like this one.

-Quite a few of the recipes call for eggs, but typically if you are dealing with almond flour (or some other nut or seed flour) and not coconut flour, you can use an egg substitute (like this Homemade Egg Substitute) and get pretty good results, but sometimes things vary a bit.
+Quite a few of the recipes call for eggs, but typically if you are dealing with almond flour (or some other nut or seed flour) and not coconut flour, you can use an egg substitute (like this Homemade Egg Substitute) and get pretty good results.

 I didn't try it with a gelatin egg, but I suspect the results would be about the same as with the flax or chia eggs.